openstack-archive/fuel-docs/pages/user-guide/config-environment/1000-assign-roles.rst

 - :ref:`nodes-roles-arch` describes the Controller,
   Compute, and Storage nodes.
-- :ref:`Storage-Architecture-arch` for more details about the ramifications of the different Storage roles.
+- :ref:`storage-plan` for more details about the ramifications of the different Storage roles.
 - :ref:`nodes-roles-plan` includes guidelines about setting up nodes.
 - :ref:`mongodb-term` for information about MongoDB.